bhauman/lein-figwheel/README.md

     lein figwheel

+You can now goto `localhost:3449/index.html` and open up `src/flappy_bird_demo/core.cljs` with your favorite editor and start coding.
+Make sure you open your browser's development console so you can get feedback about code reloads.

 If you would prefer to greenfield a new project you can use the figwheel leinigen template.

     lein new figwheel hello-world